FeyAgape/Mobile-Web-Specialist-Lesson-Notes/Learning/deploying.md

 2. OPTIONS can be used to find out what features the server supports.

 3. TRACE echoes back what the server received from the client — but is often disabled for security reasons.

+## Multiplexing
+But if you're requesting hundreds of different tiny files from the server — as in this demo or the Gophertiles demo — it's kind of limiting to only be able to fetch six at a time.
+This is particularly true when the latency (delay) between the server and browser gets high.
+The browser can't start fetching the seventh image until it's fully loaded the first six.
+The greater the latency, the worse this affects the user experience.

+HTTP/2 changes this around by multiplexing requests and responses over a single connection.
+The browser can send several requests all at once, and the server can send responses as quickly as it can get to them.
+There's no limit on how many can be in flight at once.